 For the group in the tasting room, I suggest taking the left side of the fountain when walking down the aisle from the tasting room for the best visual for the photographer and the guests.
 Each person sits in their designated seat, then the bridesmaids walk to their positions opposite the groomsmen and the bride to the alter.
 After the ceremony, all of the bridesmaids and groomsmen, bride, groom, and parents all exit down the aisle to the tasting room.
 The photographer will then take the group to the back lawns for pictures.
 Often this is when family photos begin.
 The officiant will announce that the family members should walk the path the guys took to enter.
 Everyone meets for pictures in the back lawn and all of the friends get to enjoy social hour in the tasting room and the front patio.
 Earlier in the day, the caterer comes in with their staff to set up the ceremony chairs and the reception tables.
 The caterers set the tables with everything needed for the reception (silverware, plates -if applicable, glassware, table numbers, etc.) but place them in an area off to the side- see layout below.
-After the ceremony, the staged tables get relocated by catering staff to the lawn area where the ceremony took place or they could be positioned to surround the patio area in preparation for dancing.
+After the ceremony, the staged tables get relocated by catering staff to the lawn area where the ceremony took place or they could be positioned to surround the patio area in preparation for dinner and toasts.
 The ceremony chairs then get placed around each table.
 This is the best option because it eliminates the need to extend social hour to 2 hours for setting up tables from scratch.
 For the tables to be moved, waters filled, and reception ready to be seated you should plan for about an hour.
 During this time your guests will be enjoying social hour in the tasting room and on the front patio and inside the tasting room.